Skip to content

 What are the side effects of Polysorbate 20?

-If you’re exposed too frequently to its products in any form, you develop serious conditions like reproductive toxicity, cancer, intestinal issues, respiratory issues and skin irritation & skin allergies
+If you’re exposed too frequently to its products in any form, you develop serious conditions like reproductive toxicity, cancer, intestinal issues, respiratory issues, skin irritation, and skin allergies

 Is Polysorbate 20 safe in cosmetics?

 Not really, few ingredients like ethylene oxide, 1,4 dioxane, formaldehyde, and Polysorbate 20 and all other versions of it are known for their toxic nature and cancerous properties.
 Try and avoid the risk.
-Even if your cosmetics have other great ingredients like Sunflower Oil, avoid them if they have Polysorbate 20.
-Esp. for your babies!
+Even if your skincare products have other great ingredients like Sunflower Oil, avoid them if they have Polysorbate 20.
+Esp. for your babies.

 Is Polysorbate safe in food?